 The whole process becomes a naturally-flowing conversation, where we seek to help people overcome a challenge, with the products or services we provide.

 It’s a beautiful, fulfilling way to do business.

-This approach may sound passive, but consider your friends.
-Consider the people you like.
+This approach may sound passive, but consider the people you like.
 The people you trust.
-The people you love to have around you.
-Are they aggressive towards you?
+The people you enjoy having around you.
+Are they pushy with you?
 Confrontational?
 No!
 That’s because we prefer those who respect us and are open and honest with us.